Why Your Website isn’t Working!

 Is there a logo that is clear and easily replicated in small or large form on all pages?

-Is there a good mix of images and text?
+Three: Is there a good mix of appropriate images and clear text?

-Visual pictures can engage with people when words become overwhelming so think about ways to project a visual image of you and what you do, to be memorable!
+Visual pictures can engage with people when words become overwhelming so think about what images you can use that portray you in a positive way.

 Consider creating a video and place it on the home page of your website to create a personal impact and engage the user.